 There are important interactions between climate and air quality strategies, and development, economic and social policy objectives.
 However, maximizing the potential co-benefits from these - well-documented - interactions poses a host of complex challenges to decision makers.
-Unless put into context, these interactions could not only prohibit a cost-effective solution to both problems, but also lead to important trade-offs that unnecessarily waste important resources.

 Access to GAINS-online

 Hunt, J. , Nascimento, A., Schwengber ten Caten, C., Caputo Tomé, F.M., Schneider, P.S., Ribeiro Thomazoni, A.L., José de Castro, N., Brandão, R., et al. (2022).
 Energy crisis in Brazil: Impact of hydropower reservoir level on the river flow.
 Energy 239, e121927.
 10.1016/j.energy.2021.121927.

 Rivas-Tabares, D., Tarquis, A.M., De Miguel, Á., Gobin, A., & Willaarts, B. (2022).
 Enhancing LULC scenarios impact assessment in hydrological dynamics using participatory mapping protocols in semiarid regions.
 Science of the Total Environment 803, e149906.
 10.1016/j.scitotenv.2021.149906.

 Komendantova, N. , Neumueller, S., & Nkoana, E. (2022).
 Co-creating Policies on Societal Transformations as a Factor of Resilience of Modern Society.
 In: Energy Transition in the Baltic Sea Region: Understanding Stakeholder Engagement and Community Acceptance.
 Eds.
 Karimi, F. & Rodi, M., Routledge.
 ISBN 9781032003085

 Phone: (+43 2236) 807 0 Fax:(+43 2236) 71 313